 - Passionate about your charter school experience

 - Must have reliable transportation to Downtown Los Angeles

 - Previous organizing experience

-- Position runs from November 2017 - June 2018 with potential for continuation
+- Position runs through June 2019 with potential for continuation

 - Approximately 15+ hours per week (including evening and weekend hours)

 Please submit materials as one PDF or Word document including:

 - What is your employment status?
 (Full-time college student, working part time, etc.)

 - What is educational justice and what does it mean to you?

 - What is your experience with charter schools?
 Do you think charters are an important piece of the public education system?
 Why or why not?